lhs-open/lhs-guide/README.md

 >2.
 Explain it is more practical to build small ML-LHS units rather than being bogged down in the grand LHS picture.
 >3.
 Propose a new "synthetic+real" strategy: simulate ML-LHS unit with [synthetic patient data](https://github.com/lhs-open/synthetic-data) first and then apply the process to build ML-LHS unit with real EHR data.

-## Two hypotheses in the guide:
+## AJ's hypotheses to encourage more ML-LHS research:

 >1.
 LHS Performance Hypothesis: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
 >2.
 LHS Equity Hypothesis: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.

+The LHS guide is put together by AJ Chen (Co-Chair of [LHS Tech Forum Initiative](https://www.learninghealth.org/2020-lhs-technology-forum), Learning Health Community) for encouraging collaborations in the global LHS community.
-If you are interested in learning more about LHS, you may contact AJ.
+If you are interested in discussing LHS research and implementation, you may contact AJ.